 I make this pan-fried carrots recipe in a large nonstick pan since it cooks them evenly.
 You could use cast iron or stainless steel if you prefer.

-These carrots go well with Baked Chicken Tenders, Tofu Nuggets, Salmon Cakes, or really any other protein that your family enjoys.
+These carrots go well with Baked Chicken Tenders, Tofu Nuggets, Salmon Cakes, or really any protein that your family enjoys.
 I also love them paired with scrambled eggs and toast for a super simple take on breakfast-for-dinner.

 Variation: Sauteed Carrots and Broccoli

 To mix things up and use another staple veggie, you can make this recipe with carrots and broccoli.
 Simply add chopped broccoli florets right to the pan with the carrots.
-Aim for the same volume of veggies (about 1 pound) so reduce the carrots slightly so they all still cook to tenderness.
+Aim for the same volume of veggies (about 1 pound), so reduce the carrots slightly so they all still cook to tenderness.

 Variation: Sauteed Carrots with Honey